Problem Statement #

 Key Insights #

-3. Efficient Tail Handling: Recognizing that remaining nodes don’t need individual processing saves both time and code complexity.
+Efficient Tail Handling: Recognizing that remaining nodes don’t need individual processing saves both time and code complexity.
+We can attach the entire remaining list in one operation.